-TXP has significant experience assisting clients with all phases of Tax Increment Reinvestment Zones (TIRZ), as well as similar public finance tools such as Public Improvement Districts and Transportation Reinvestment Zones.
+TXP has significant experience assisting clients with all phases of Tax Increment Reinvestment Zones (TIRZ), as well as similar public finance tools such as Public Improvement Districts (PID) and Transportation Reinvestment Zones (TRZ).
 TXP offers unbiased guidance regarding whether or not a TIRZ or any other instruments is the appropriate financing mechanism to implement.
 TXP is also frequently retained to review and update the tax revenue projections of existing TIRZs.

 Past clients for this type of analysis include Austin, San Antonio, Dallas, El Paso, Fort Worth, McKinney, and the Tarrant Regional Water District.